 Reactionary forces opposed to equal treatment for girls, women, and men who have sex with men are losing ground.
 But we must continue to advocate for inclusive and rational policies of diagnosis, care and treatment.
 The battle against AIDS is not a sprint to the finish line but a marathon race.

-Thomas J. Coates, PhD, is the Director of the UCLA Program in Global Health, and is the Michael and Sue Steinberg Endowed Professor of Global AIDS Research within the Division of Infectious Diseases at UCLA.
+Thomas J. Coates, PhD, is the Director of the UCLA Center for World Health, and is the Michael and Sue Steinberg Endowed Professor of Global AIDS Research within the Division of Infectious Diseases at UCLA.